Compiling Code LLMs into Lightweight Executables: Evaluation

 \subsection{Experimental Setup}

-\paragraph{Platform} We evaluate \tool on a machine with an Apple M2 Chips, 24GB of RAM.
+{\bf{Platform.}} We evaluate \tool on a machine with an Apple M4 Chips, 24GB of RAM.
 We use Clang 14 as the compiler to compile the generated C code into an executable binary.
 The BLAS library used in our experiments is Apple's Accelerate~\cite{Accelerate}, which is optimized for Apple Silicon chips.
 The operating system that we use is macOS 13.2.1.

-\paragraph{Comparisons} We evaluate \tool by comparing the performance of the optimized programs it generates against two existing implementations as baselines.
-Note that in the following experiments, we set \tool to use 3-bit quantization for all models, which is the default setting in \tool.
-We leave the exploration of different bitwidths to future work.
+{\bf{Comparisons.}} We evaluate \tool by comparing the performance of the optimized programs it generates against two existing implementations as baselines.
+Note that in the following experiments, we set \tool to use its default 4-bit per-block configuration ($b{=}4$, $G{=}256$) for all models.
+We leave the exploration of different bit widths to future work.

-We first compare \tool against the original floating-point implementations, llama2.c~\cite{llama2-c} which is used in previous work~\cite{10638609,10.1145/3611643.3616302}.
-We chose llama2.c as the baseline for several compelling reasons.
-Firstly, llama2.c, which is developed by the OpenAI's co-founder Andrej Karpathy, represents the cutting-edge in LLM deployment on edge devices, featuring highly optimized kernel implementations tailored to each hardware platform.
-Its versatility and robust performance make it an ideal benchmark for assessing the efficacy of new methodologies.
-Additionally, llama2.c is implemented in plain C/C++ without any dependencies, ensuring maximum compatibility and efficiency across diverse hardware configurations.
-The llama2.c implementation is with the commit \texttt{d0f8b3c}.
+We first compare \tool against the original floating-point implementation in llama2.c~\cite{llama2-c}, which has been used in previous work~\cite{10638609,10.1145/3611643.3616302}.
+We chose llama2.c as the baseline for several reasons.
+First, llama2.c, which was developed by OpenAI co-founder Andrej Karpathy, represents the state of the art in LLM deployment on edge devices and features highly optimized kernel implementations tailored to each hardware platform.
+Its versatility and robust performance make it an ideal baseline.
+Second, llama2.c is implemented in plain C and C++ without external dependencies, which ensures maximum compatibility and efficiency across diverse hardware configurations.
+We use the llama2.c implementation at commit \texttt{d0f8b3c}.